animesh21/animesh21.github.io/_posts/2018-12-16-why-test-driven-development.markdown

 <p>
 When you have a test suite with a decent coverage.
 You can extend the functionality and test it regressively to ensure that the existing functionality is not breaking.
-Then add your new test cases to test the new functionality as well to be working correctly as well.
+Then add your test cases to test the new functionality as well.
 </p>

 <h2> TDD Example </h2>